-- Also, provides absorbent noise design since the material is genuinely dense and robust.
+- Also, provides an absorbent noise design since the material is genuinely dense and robust.

-- It requires no surfaces finishing as the concrete is super workable and acquires the shape of formwork.
+- It requires no surface finishing as the concrete is super workable and acquires the shape of formwork.

-- It reduces equipment wear and tears as they are used less, also saves the cost of procuring such equipment.
+- It reduces equipment wear and tears as they are less used and also saves the cost of procuring such equipment.

 - It provides flexibility in adding admixture and mending the properties of concrete.

 - SCC is mixed with certain admixtures like Water Retaining Admixture (WRA), superplasticizer to enhance the workability.

 - SCC requires batch mixing that cannot be done at the site, hence it takes a full capacity mixer which is not appropriate for small residential works.